martindbp/merkl/docs/README_template.md

 In order to compute the recursive Merkle hashes, the content (md5) hash of the input files are needed.
-MerkL hashes these on demand as they are needed, but stores these hashes in the .merkl/cache.sqlite3 database.
+MerkL hashes these on demand as they are needed, but stores these hashes in the `.merkl/cache.sqlite3` database.
 If the timestamp of the file ever changes, the file is hashed again.

-For files with exif metadata like jpg and png images, the md5 content hash can be stored
+Files created by MerkL tasks or pipelines are also tracked in the database so that MerkL knows if a file needs to be updated or not.

 ### Multiple outs